Ted Kennedy (racing driver): NASCAR Winston Cup Series

 Kennedy made his NASCAR Winston Cup Series debut in the 1986 Budweiser 400, a combination race with the NASCAR Winston West Series, where he finished 23rd.
 He would compete in the second Riverside race later in the year, finishing thirtieth after transmission issue took him out of the race.
 He did not return to the series until 1990, again attempting both combination races, finishing 43rd at Sears Point and failing to qualify for the race at Phoenix.

 NASCAR Winston West Series

 Kennedy's Winston Cup debut was also his NASCAR Winston West Series debut.
 He competed in two other races in 1986, but failed to finish both of them.
 Kennedy's next appearance in the series came in the 1989 Spears Manufacturing 200, where he finished twentieth after crashing out.
-He competed in three races in 1990, as well as attempting another, and scored his first career top ten with a 6th place result at Mesa Marin.
+He competed in three races in 1990, as well as attempting another, and scored his first career top-Ǫten with a sixth place result at Mesa Marin.
 Kennedy competed in two events in 1991, including driving for four time champion Bill Schmitt at Evergreen Speedway, but failed to finish both races.
 Kennedy's final start came at Mesa Marin in 1992, where he finished 9th.